-When I started doing research for our Draw the Line eBook, my stomach was in knots.
-I began my process by Googling "youth pastor in jail sexual abuse 2013," expecting to find a few news stories.
-Within two days, I had over 30 individual cases, and I'd barely scratched the surface of the abuse allegations that took place last year.
+When I started doing research for the Church Law & Tax book, Youth Ministry in a #MeToo Culture, my stomach was in knots.
+I began my process by Googling "youth pastor in jail sexual abuse," expecting to find a few news stories.
+Within two days, I had over 30 individual cases, and I'd barely scratched the surface of the abuse allegations that took place.
 My heart broke for these students, for these pastors, and for these church bodies.

 Youth ministry is important to me; it was a safe space for me in junior high and high school, and as a post-college young adult, I was a youth leader.
 I see youth ministry as a vital space for transformation, safety, and teaching teenagers how to live in Christian community and develop stronger relationships with God.
 It's also a place for having innocent fun.